Precision Inflationary Predictions: Impact of Accurate End-of-Inflation Dynamics

 Using leading-order slow-roll approximations and solving the slow-roll equations (\viz Eqs. \eqref{eq: slow-roll-equations}):

 with the initial condition $\phi_i = 5.8,$ we obtain the following results:

 along with the slow-roll solutions given in Eqs. \eqref{eq: starobinsky slow-roll parameters}.
+In both the analytical and numerical cases, we impose the identical initial condition $\phi_i = 5.8$ to ensure a consistent comparison.
 Here, $N_{\rm end}$ is the duration of the field rolling from the initial value $\phi_i$ to $\phi_{\rm end},$ i.e., the duration of inflation.
 These values are essential for the analysis in Eqs. \eqref{eq: re_duration_final} and \eqref{eq: re temp end} which has been shown in the previous section with Fig. \ref{fig: starobinsky Nre_Tre}.